Dwarf Black SprucePicea mariana 'Nana'

 Dwarf evergreens are basic core plants in any garden, particularly in colder areas, where plant choices are more limited.
 Always popular are rounded and bun-shaped forms, which fit perfectly into so many places in the garden.
 Tucked between rocks, at the corners of beds, or as sturdy components of the front row of shrubs, these tough and reliable little plants give permanent, year-round structure in any garden, from the simplest to the most detailed.
 Spruce trees are always popular – they are cold-resistant and always easy to grow – and a constant favorite of everyone is the Dwarf Black Spruce.
 This selection of a North American plant is guaranteed to look great from the moment it is planted until it reaches its mature status as a striking specimen in your landscape.

-The Dwarf Black Spruce is a rounded evergreen shrub, always wider than tall, forming a dense mound of short branches.
+The Dwarf Black Spruce is a rounded evergreen tree, always wider than tall, forming a dense mound of short branches.
 It grows slowly, steadily adding a couple of inches a year to its bulk, so that in 10 years it will be about 18 inches tall and 24 inches across.
 When choosing a spot to plant it, allow enough room around it for its ultimate size, because these tough little guys never stop growing.
 In time your plant will be 3 feet tall and up to 6 feet across, and with a mature plant like that in your garden you certainly don’t want it to be crowded or need to trim it.
 Speaking of trimming, that is entirely unnecessary with this plant, which always looks neat, compact and perfectly rounded without any help from us.
 Even if it is a little irregular when young, it fills out into a near-perfect ‘bird’s nest’ form as it develops.

 Each stem of the Dwarf Black Spruce is covered in short needles, radiating out in all directions around them, and thrusting forward towards the end of the stem.
 No more than ½ inch long, and normally only half that, they are a handsome blue-green color, with a dusty silver coating, giving this plant lots of eye-appeal.
 Although the full-sized parent plant produces purple cones when mature, it is unlikely these will be produced until perhaps this plant is very old.